DockuHub/docku-vscode/README.md

 # Docku Extension for VSCode

-This extension was built as a development tool for Docku deveopers
+This extension was built as a development tool for Docku developers

 So far the Extension does the following